MasterCode112/Twitter-Scrapper-Bot/README.md

 The CSV file contains the following features (for each tweet) :

-- 'UserScreenName' :
+- 'UserName' :
-- 'UserName' : UserName
+- 'UserHandle' : UserName
 - 'Timestamp' : timestamp of the tweet
 - 'Text' : tweet text
 - 'Embedded_text' : embedded text written above the tweet.
 This can be an image, a video or even another tweet if the tweet in question is a reply